iszczesniak/cpp/containers/index.md

 ## Emplacement

+We emplace by calling an emplacement function of a container.
+Containers have various emplacing functions with slight semantic differences, e.g., `std::vector` has function `emplace`, `std::list` has `emplace_front`, and `std::forward_list` has `emplace_after`.

+While insertion expects a ready object, emplacement creates the
-Emplacement creates an object based on the arguments we provide, as opposed to insertion that expects a ready object.
-An emplacement function passes (*forwards*, technically speaking) its arguments to the constructor of the object to emplace.
+object: the arguments that we pass to a function are in turn passed by that function (*forwarded*, technically speaking) to the constructor of the object to emplace.

 If the target place doesn't already store an object (e.g., the place for the first element of an empty vector), the container creates an